top of page

 6. Learn to Say No: Recognize that you have a finite amount of energy.
 Politely decline commitments that might drain your spoons excessively and leave you feeling exhausted.

-7. Use Spoon Borrowing: On days when you have more energy, it's tempting to use extra spoons to catch up on tasks.
+7. Use Spoon Borrowing: When you have more energy, it's tempting to use extra spoons to catch up on tasks.
 However, this can lead to a deficit on the following days.
 Be mindful of this balance.

 8. Communicate with Others: Sharing the concept of the Spoon Theory with friends and family can help them understand your limitations and support you in managing your energy.